harris91/harris-blog/README.md

 ## Support

-morethan-log is an MIT-licensed open source project.
+[harris-blog](https://github.com/harris91/harris-blog) is an MIT-licensed open source project.<br>This project was customized from the open source of [morethan-log](https://github.com/morethanmin/morethan-log)

 ## License